JaromPD/Data-Structures-Tutorial/3-trees.md

 	* 2 is less than 3 so we go left.
 	* The space is empty so we add 2 there.
 # Why Use Trees
 So why do we use Trees in our code?
-What the difference between trees and something like a Linked List?
+What is the difference between trees and something like a Linked List?
 The main reason is that traversing these Trees is much faster than traversing a linked list.
 If you look at the diagram above we can see that every value from 1-10 can be accessed in at most 4 steps.
-Traversing to the value 8 in the Tree is the farthest to reach at 4 steps, whereas in a Linked List it would take 9 steps assuming it was aIso the last value added.
+Traversing to the value 8 in the Tree is the farthest to reach at 4 steps, whereas in a Linked List it would take 9 steps assuming it was also the last value added.
 That's a lot faster, especially when these data structures get to larger ranges.

 Another advantage to Trees like the Binary Search Tree is that they are automatically sorted if they are traversed correctly.
-This is beause they are placed in such a way that all the smaller values will always be on the left side, and all the larger values will always be on the right.
+This is because they are placed in such a way that all the smaller values will always be on the left side, and all the larger values will always be on the right.

 # Recursion
 Recursion is a vital part of the Tree.
-This is because traversing the tree requires many descision between left and right to get to the correct value.
-When we put these descisions in a recursive loop we are able to easily get to the required node whether we are returning the data within, editing it, or even inserting a new child node to it.
+This is because traversing the tree requires many decisions between left and right to get to the correct value.
+When we put these decisions in a recursive loop we are able to easily get to the required node whether we are returning the data within, editing it, or even inserting a new child node to it.
 As we create the Tree class below each use of recursion will be explained and you will see that nearly all the methods we create will use it in some way.

 # Creating a Tree
 Like Linked Lists, creating a Tree requires two classes or "objects".
 These are the BST (Binary Search Tree) and Node objects.
 We will start by creating both these classes with Node being a subclass of BST.